San Francisco 49ers Hang On To Beat Green Bay Packers 37-20 Behind 220-Yard Game By Raheem Mostert

 Rodgers finished the game with 326 yards in the air on 39 attempts, including a pair of touchdowns.
 But Rodgers also threw two interceptions, including a deep pass picked off at the four-yard-line by San Francisco’s Richard Sherman, when the Packers future Hall of Fame quarterback again tried to connect with Adams with just 1:48 remaining.

-Mostert carried 29 times, 23 more than the second-most frequent 49ers rusher, Tevin Coleman, who carried just six times for 21 yards.
+Mostert carried 29 times, 23 more than the second-most frequent 49ers rusher, Tevin Coleman, who carried just six times for 21 yards before he was carted off the field with an injury in the second quarter.

 “Our guys were running so hard, our guys fought hard as heck,” said 49ers Coach Kyle Shanahan after the game.
 “We’re just going to put it all in their hands.”